ktor-doc-jp/ktor-doc-jp/pages/servers/configuration.md

 <a id="embedded-server"></a>
 ## Configuring embeddedServer

-`embeddedServer` includes an optional parameter `configure` specific per factory where you can set generic and specific configuration.
-Any configuration will have these common available fields to set:
+`embeddedServer` includes an optional parameter `configure` specific per factory where you can set a generic or a specific configuration.
+Any configuration has these common fields available to set:

 ```kotlin
 open class Configuration {